StudentDataLabs/EmptyHousingInnovationLab/README.md

 ### The Empty Housing Lab, Saturday 29th October 2016
 The Lab is split into two practical, project-driven sections: <b>Data Workshop</b> and an <b>Innovation Lab</b>.
 We'll also be having talks from researchers at UCL and the Consumer Data Research Centre.

 The short Data Workshop will focus on practical data skills in programming, analysis and data visualisation.
 The Innovation Lab will take a data-driven approach to tackling long-term vacant homes in London.
 Data Lab Volunteers will have the option to take part in the Data Workshop and the Innovation Lab.

+Although students are encouraged to follow their own data projects, there will be a few key focus areas to guide the Lab:
+1. How many empty homes are there in London and where are they located?
+2. What is the value of empty homes in the city?
+3. How can we tackle empty housing alongside the issue of homelessness?

 ### Student Data Labs
 Student Data Labs runs data-driven Innovation Labs for university students to learn practical data skills whilst working on civic problems.
 In the past, we have held Labs that tackle [road casualties](https://github.com/StudentDataLabs/VisionZeroInnovationLab), and [health inequalities](https://github.com/StudentDataLabs/HealthInnovationLab).